HarryChen1995/lane_detection_for_self_driving_car/README.md

 # Lane Detection for Self Driving Car

-This project was created to perform lane detection and recognize driving-by vehicles to assist autonomous driving car on high way using pretrained tensorflow model and OpenCV.
+This project was created to perform lane detection and recognize driving-by vehicles to assist autonomous driving car on high way using pretrained ssd_inception_v2 model and OpenCV.

 ## Input Video from Dash Camera
 ![altext](src/input.gif)